mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 ## Java Library for Genetic Algorithms  {#java-ga-lib}

 The full implementation of the GA library is in the Java source file **Genetic.java**.
-The following code snippets show the method signatures defining the public API for the library; note that there are two constructors, the first using default values for the fraction of chromosomes on which to perform crossover and mutation operations and the second constructor allows setting explicit values for these parameters:
+The following code snippets show the method signatures defining the public API for the library.
+Note that there are two constructors, the first using default values for the fraction of chromosomes on which to perform crossover and mutation operations and the second constructor allows setting explicit values for these parameters:

 {lang="java",linenos=off}
 ~~~~~~~~